 That said, here are a couple ideas to be extra careful:

-This should pay for itself
+Why this trick will pay for itself

 Remember the two scenarios we set out to solve here:

-- Ineligibility for the Buy Box.
+- Ineligibility for the Amazon Buy Box.

 - Bad feedback score.

-As for the first, getting eligible for the Buy Box should set off a huge spike in sales.
+As for the first, getting eligible for the Amazon Buy Box should set off a huge spike in sales.
 Assuming your inventory is big enough, this should offset any upfront costs.

 Success in business is about working smarter, not harder.
 Conquer that Buy Box, get out of the feedback score danger zone, and listen to the cash register ring…